scottybrown/cleanify/README.md

 # Cleanify

-Lists and deletes artifacts that haven't been downloaded for a while and aren’t contained in the keepers.txt file.
+Lists and deletes Artifactory artifacts that haven't been downloaded for a while and aren’t in the exclusions file.

 Based on (http://aleung.github.io/blog/2013/03/22/clean-aged-artifacts-from-artifactory/).
 Expanded with the keepers file, lots of refactoring, some output to make it more user friendly, read-only mode, and more!